It seems you are offline. Please check your connection and try again.

 3 Refresh the inbox and look for a fresh message with your service name in it.

-4 Read the code, type it in fast, and finish before someone else uses the same line.
+4 Read the code, type it in fast, and finish before someone else uses the same number.

 How to use the free Austria number